 aqua blue, and clear plastics.
 Sometimes these rare cases are seen on

 ebay and command premium prices.
-Mint beige Color Classics in good working
+Today mint beige Color Classics in good working

 |One day while looking for something on the internet I came across a link to the Mac Plus web server that runs on two floppy disks, and from there another link to the Mac SE web server.